 There is the exception of the teacup Pomeranian Husky mix, which is 7 to 10 inches tall and weighs only 5 to 10 pounds.

 Looking at the parent breeds will give you the best indication of how big your dog will be.

 The main reason the Pomeranian Husky is not recognized by any major Kennel is because of the range of different appearances they can have; making it difficult to set a breed standard.

 No two dogs look alike but they sometimes have similar features.

 A commonality of the Pomeranian Husky is that their facial features are huskier whereas their stature is more Pomeranian.
 Essentially they look like extremely cute small fluffy wolves.

-This dog also takes on shared characteristics from both parents, such as their thick double coat and a curved tail.
+This dog also takes on shared characteristics from both parents, such as their thick double coat and curved tail.

 Both the coat and eye color can vary greatly between Pomsky puppies.

 The Pomeranian Husky can either come in one color or a mix; merle is particularly favored.
 Their eyes can be blue (like a Husky), or brown (like the Pomeranian), or sometimes one of each color.

-Just like its parents, you can expect some moderate shedding from their thick and fluffy double coat.
+Just like its parents, you can expect some moderate shedding from their thick and fluffy double coats.

 Their outer coat can be silky smooth like a Husky or fluffy like the Pomeranian.

 Their double coat may look difficult to maintain but daily brushing, to remove tangles, dead hair, and dander, will keep it in good condition.

 Per-day brushing not only helps avoid matting but also spreads their natural oils throughout their coat keeping it well moisturized.

 Bathing should be done once every few months, or whenever they get very dirty, with an appropriate shampoo.
 Try not to bathe them too much because it can cause the health problem of their skin drying out.